metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `acme` (Attributes) ACME configures this issuer to communicate with a RFC8555 (ACME) serverto obtain signed x509 certificates. (see [below for nested schema](#nestedatt--spec--acme))
+- `acme` (Attributes) ACME configures this issuer to communicate with a RFC8555 (ACME) server to obtain signed x509 certificates. (see [below for nested schema](#nestedatt--spec--acme))
-- `ca` (Attributes) CA configures this issuer to sign certificates using a signing CA keypairstored in a Secret resource.This is used to build internal PKIs that are managed by cert-manager. (see [below for nested schema](#nestedatt--spec--ca))
+- `ca` (Attributes) CA configures this issuer to sign certificates using a signing CA keypair stored in a Secret resource.
+This is used to build internal PKIs that are managed by cert-manager. (see [below for nested schema](#nestedatt--spec--ca))
-- `self_signed` (Attributes) SelfSigned configures this issuer to 'self sign' certificates using theprivate key used to create the CertificateRequest object. (see [below for nested schema](#nestedatt--spec--self_signed))
+- `self_signed` (Attributes) SelfSigned configures this issuer to 'self sign' certificates using the private key used to create the CertificateRequest object. (see [below for nested schema](#nestedatt--spec--self_signed))
-- `vault` (Attributes) Vault configures this issuer to sign certificates using a HashiCorp VaultPKI backend. (see [below for nested schema](#nestedatt--spec--vault))
+- `vault` (Attributes) Vault configures this issuer to sign certificates using a HashiCorp Vault PKI backend. (see [below for nested schema](#nestedatt--spec--vault))
-- `venafi` (Attributes) Venafi configures this issuer to sign certificates using a Venafi TPPor Venafi Cloud policy zone. (see [below for nested schema](#nestedatt--spec--venafi))
+- `venafi` (Attributes) Venafi configures this issuer to sign certificates using a Venafi TPP or Venafi Cloud policy zone. (see [below for nested schema](#nestedatt--spec--venafi))

 <a id="nestedatt--spec--acme"></a>
 ### Nested Schema for `spec.acme`

 Required:

-- `private_key_secret_ref` (Attributes) PrivateKey is the name of a Kubernetes Secret resource that will be used tostore the automatically generated ACME account private key.Optionally, a 'key' may be specified to select a specific entry withinthe named Secret resource.If 'key' is not specified, a default of 'tls.key' will be used. (see [below for nested schema](#nestedatt--spec--acme--private_key_secret_ref))
+- `private_key_secret_ref` (Attributes) PrivateKey is the name of a Kubernetes Secret resource that will be used to store the automatically generated ACME account private key.
+Optionally, a 'key' may be specified to select a specific entry within the named Secret resource.
+If 'key' is not specified, a default of 'tls.key' will be used. (see [below for nested schema](#nestedatt--spec--acme--private_key_secret_ref))
-- `server` (String) Server is the URL used to access the ACME server's 'directory' endpoint.For example, for Let's Encrypt's staging endpoint, you would use:'https://acme-staging-v02.api.letsencrypt.org/directory'.Only ACME v2 endpoints (i.e. RFC 8555) are supported.
+- `server` (String) Server is the URL used to access the ACME server's 'directory' endpoint.
+For example, for Let's Encrypt's staging endpoint, you would use: 'https://acme-staging-v02.api.letsencrypt.org/directory'.
+Only ACME v2 endpoints (i.e. RFC 8555) are supported.

 Optional:

-- `ca_bundle` (String) Base64-encoded bundle of PEM CAs which can be used to validate the certificatechain presented by the ACME server.Mutually exclusive with SkipTLSVerify; prefer using CABundle to prevent variouskinds of security vulnerabilities.If CABundle and SkipTLSVerify are unset, the system certificate bundle insidethe container is used to validate the TLS connection.
+- `ca_bundle` (String) Base64-encoded bundle of PEM CAs which can be used to validate the certificate chain presented by the ACME server.
+Mutually exclusive with SkipTLSVerify; prefer using CABundle to prevent various kinds of security vulnerabilities.
+If CABundle and SkipTLSVerify are unset, the system certificate bundle inside the container is used to validate the TLS connection.
-- `disable_account_key_generation` (Boolean) Enables or disables generating a new ACME account key.If true, the Issuer resource will *not* request a new account but will expectthe account key to be supplied via an existing secret.If false, the cert-manager system will generate a new ACME account keyfor the Issuer.Defaults to false.
+- `disable_account_key_generation` (Boolean) Enables or disables generating a new ACME account key.
+If true, the Issuer resource will *not* request a new account but will expect the account key to be supplied via an existing secret.
+If false, the cert-manager system will generate a new ACME account key for the Issuer.
+Defaults to false.
-- `email` (String) Email is the email address to be associated with the ACME account.This field is optional, but it is strongly recommended to be set.It will be used to contact you in case of issues with your account orcertificates, including expiry notification emails.This field may be updated after the account is initially registered.
+- `email` (String) Email is the email address to be associated with the ACME account.
+This field is optional, but it is strongly recommended to be set.
+It will be used to contact you in case of issues with your account or certificates, including expiry notification emails.
+This field may be updated after the account is initially registered.
-- `enable_duration_feature` (Boolean) Enables requesting a Not After date on certificates that matches theduration of the certificate.
-This is not supported by all ACME serverslike Let's Encrypt.
-If set to true when the ACME server does not supportit, it will create an error on the Order.Defaults to false.
+- `enable_duration_feature` (Boolean) Enables requesting a Not After date on certificates that matches the duration of the certificate.
+This is not supported by all ACME servers like Let's Encrypt.
+If set to true when the ACME server does not support it, it will create an error on the Order.
+Defaults to false.
-- `external_account_binding` (Attributes) ExternalAccountBinding is a reference to a CA external account of the ACMEserver.If set, upon registration cert-manager will attempt to associate the givenexternal account credentials with the registered ACME account. (see [below for nested schema](#nestedatt--spec--acme--external_account_binding))
+- `external_account_binding` (Attributes) ExternalAccountBinding is a reference to a CA external account of the ACME server.
+If set, upon registration cert-manager will attempt to associate the given external account credentials with the registered ACME account. (see [below for nested schema](#nestedatt--spec--acme--external_account_binding))
-- `preferred_chain` (String) PreferredChain is the chain to use if the ACME server outputs multiple.PreferredChain is no guarantee that this one gets delivered by the ACMEendpoint.For example, for Let's Encrypt's DST crosssign you would use:'DST Root CA X3' or 'ISRG Root X1' for the newer Let's Encrypt root CA.This value picks the first certificate bundle in the combined set ofACME default and alternative chains that has a root-most certificate withthis value as its issuer's commonname.
+- `preferred_chain` (String) PreferredChain is the chain to use if the ACME server outputs multiple.
+PreferredChain is no guarantee that this one gets delivered by the ACME endpoint.
+For example, for Let's Encrypt's DST crosssign you would use: 'DST Root CA X3' or 'ISRG Root X1' for the newer Let's Encrypt root CA. This value picks the first certificate bundle in the combined set of ACME default and alternative chains that has a root-most certificate with this value as its issuer's commonname.
-- `skip_tls_verify` (Boolean) INSECURE: Enables or disables validation of the ACME server TLS certificate.If true, requests to the ACME server will not have the TLS certificate chainvalidated.Mutually exclusive with CABundle; prefer using CABundle to prevent variouskinds of security vulnerabilities.Only enable this option in development environments.If CABundle and SkipTLSVerify are unset, the system certificate bundle insidethe container is used to validate the TLS connection.Defaults to false.
+- `skip_tls_verify` (Boolean) INSECURE: Enables or disables validation of the ACME server TLS certificate.
+If true, requests to the ACME server will not have the TLS certificate chain validated.
+Mutually exclusive with CABundle; prefer using CABundle to prevent various kinds of security vulnerabilities.
+Only enable this option in development environments.
+If CABundle and SkipTLSVerify are unset, the system certificate bundle inside the container is used to validate the TLS connection.
+Defaults to false.
-- `solvers` (Attributes List) Solvers is a list of challenge solvers that will be used to solveACME challenges for the matching domains.Solver configurations must be provided in order to obtain certificatesfrom an ACME server.For more information, see: https://cert-manager.io/docs/configuration/acme/ (see [below for nested schema](#nestedatt--spec--acme--solvers))
+- `solvers` (Attributes List) Solvers is a list of challenge solvers that will be used to solve ACME challenges for the matching domains.
+Solver configurations must be provided in order to obtain certificates from an ACME server.
+For more information, see: https://cert-manager.io/docs/configuration/acme/ (see [below for nested schema](#nestedatt--spec--acme--solvers))

 <a id="nestedatt--spec--acme--private_key_secret_ref"></a>
 ### Nested Schema for `spec.acme.private_key_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.

 <a id="nestedatt--spec--acme--external_account_binding"></a>